Ace4896/cloverpad-hardware/docs/build-guide.md

 # Build Guide

+To build the keypad, you'll need:

+- [`Standard Parts`](#standard-parts) - screws, standoffs, rubber feet
+- [Case](#case) - laser cut acrylic pieces
+- One of the PCBs:
+  - [Harukapad](#harukapad-pcb-hall-effect-switches) if you're using hall effect mechanical switches
+  - [Minoripad](#minoripad-pcb-mechanical-switches) if you're using regular MX-style mechanical switches
+- Mechanical switches for your chosen PCB
+  - The Harukapad is compatible with Wooting Lekker and Gateron KS-20 hall effect mechanical switches
+  - The Minoripad is compatible with any MX-style mechanical switch

 ## Standard Parts

 It should be possible to find these parts from places like Amazon or electronics stores.